mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Java.md

 #### Removing the `oab-java.sh` Java install items.

-If you somehow installed Java prviously via the `oab-java.sh` script, you can get rid of that stuff like this.
+If you somehow installed Java previously via the `oab-java.sh` script, you can get rid of that stuff like this.

 First, check what is in the `sources.list` directory: